 6. Schedule Time for Time Wasters

-Very similar to budgeting money, you should budget time to do those things that make you feel good.
+Like budgeting money, you should budget time to do those things that make you feel good.

-7. Identify Those Things You Need To Stop Doing
+7. Identify Those Things You Need to Stop Doing

 We all do things that might have been important at one time but may no longer add value or help achieve goals.